 Once the buyer’s deposits and loans have been credited to the escrow, and all the debits added up as well, the estimated balance due from the buyer shows the remaining money needed to close the transaction.
 The balance due is equal to the remainder of your down payment and all of the closing costs as listed on the estimated settlement statement.

 Things often adjust based upon the actual closing date (namely, tax prorations and accrued interest).
-Escrow agents can close a transaction with excess funds, but they cannot close a transaction that does not have enough money in escrow to cover all costs, so escrow agents will generally estimate high and then immediately cut a check to refund any overcharges after the escrow has closed.
+Escrow agents can close a transaction with excess funds, but they cannot close a transaction that does not have enough money in escrow to cover all costs, so escrow agents will generally estimate generously and then immediately refund any excess estimates after the escrow has closed.